The City of Mantua Refuge

 Three articles, from September 2 (official opening day) to September 4, 1984

-The opening of the Mantua refuge (3457 meters)
+The inauguration of the Mantova refuge (3,457 meters)

 w. b.